Altium: 1999–2010: IPO and name change to Altium

-2011-present; Expansion and acquisitions
+Since 2011: Expansion and acquisitions

-In 2011, Altium announced it would be expanding its presence in Shanghai, China in the second half of 2011 to take advantage of lower wages.
+In 2011, Altium announced it would be expanding its presence in Shanghai, China, in the second half of 2011 to take advantage of lower wages.

 On October 15, 2012, the Altium board removed Nick Martin as CEO and named executive vice chairman Kayvan Oboudiyat to replace him.
 On January 16, 2014, Altium announced Kayvan Oboudiyat's retirement and succession by Aram Mirkazemi as CEO.
 In May of the same year, Altium announced that the core R&D operations for its flagship PCB CAD tools would again relocate in a "cost neutral" move to San Diego, California.

 In 2015, Altium acquired Octopart, a search engine for electronic and industrial parts.
 The same year, it acquired the cloud-based electronic component management system company Ciiva.
 Additional acquisitions by the company have included enterprise PLM integration solutions provider Perception Software in 2016 and cloud-based EDA tool company Upverter in 2017.